ny000815/ny000815/README.md

 ---

-- 🚀 I'm  studying Computer Science at UPenn
+- 🚀 Computer Science student at UPenn.
-- 📚 I'm learning kdb+/q, python, cpp, Java.
+- 📚 Learning kdb+/q, Python, C++, and Java.
-- 📊 I'm participating in AtCoder competitions to improve my data structures and algorithms skills
+- 📊 Competing on AtCoder.

 ---